AdobeDocs/app-builder/guides/deployment.md

 #### Use-Case

-This feature is useful for developers who want to test their Custom Application in an integrated live environment with minimal deployment time and efforts.
+This feature is useful for developers who want to test and debug locally their Custom Application in a live environment fully integrated to Adobe's ecosystem, with minimal deployment time and efforts.

+#### CLI Command

+This deployment is triggered when running `aio app run` at the root of the Custom Application source code directory.

 #### Architecture

-The UI is still served locally from [ParcelJS](https://parceljs.org/cli.html), which allows hot updates of the front-end code, which is integrated to [Runtime](https://github.com/AdobeDocs/adobeio-runtime) actions deployed to the developer's namespace.
+The UI is still served locally from [ParcelJS](https://parceljs.org/cli.html), which allows hot updates of the front-end code.
+It communicates with [Runtime](https://github.com/AdobeDocs/adobeio-runtime) actions deployed to the developer's Runtime namespace.

 ## Full Deployment

-### Focus on the token-vending machine

-### Out-of-the-box Content Delivery Network
+#### Technical Prerequisites

+This deployment scenario requires [Runtime](https://github.com/AdobeDocs/adobeio-runtime) credentials in a .env file at the root of the Custom Application source code folder, as documented in the **Setup Assumptions** above.

+#### Use-Case

+This feature is useful for developers who want to test and preview their Custom Application fully integrated to Adobe's ecosystem, in conditions that are similar to a production deployment.

+#### CLI Command

+This deployment is triggered when running `aio app deploy` at the root of the Custom Application source code directory.

+#### Architecture

+The UI is deployed to the out-of-the-box content Content Delivery Network on behalf of the developer's Runtime credentials.
+It communicates with [Runtime](https://github.com/AdobeDocs/adobeio-runtime) actions deployed to the developer's Runtime namespace.

+The out-of-the-box [Token-Vending Machine](https://github.com/adobe/aio-tvm) is implicitely used by the CLI `aio app deploy` command, and validates the developer's Runtime credentials against [Runtime](https://github.com/AdobeDocs/adobeio-runtime).

+If the credentials are valid, the Token-Vending Machine provides an access token to the CLI, which will authorize the CLI to deploy the static files of the Custom Application to the Content Delivery Network.

+The deployed Custom Application will then be available at `https://<namespace>.adobeio-static.net/<appname>-<appversion>/index.html`, where **namespace** is the developer's namespace, **appname** and **appversion** are respectively the Custom Application name and version, which are maintained in the package.json file at the root of the Custom Application source code folder.